Dennisman219/tibasic/README.md

 # The TI-BASIC Compiler

 This is a fork of [the original project](https://github.com/miselin/tibasic) made initially to implement support for additional symbols.
-Now it also serves to bring it up to modern standards.

 The TI-BASIC Compiler is all about compiling TI-BASIC code on your computer into an 8XP file ready for transferring to your TI-83/TI-83+/TI-84 calculator.